-Dr. Agnes Binagwaho is a Rwandan pediatrician and serves as Minister of Health of Rwanda.
+Dr. Agnes Binagwaho, Vice Chancellor,University of Global Health Equity and former Minister of Health in Rwanda.
 After practicing as a pediatrician for over 15 years, Dr. Binagwaho led the National AIDS Control Commission between 2002 and 2008.
 She then served as Permanent Secretary in the Ministry of Health until 2011.
 Dr. Binagwaho serves on many academic boards academic.

 Her engagements include research on health equity, HIV/AIDS, information and communication technologies (ICT) in e-health, and pediatric care delivery systems.
 She has published over 100 peer-reviewed articles, serves on the International Advisory Board of Lancet Global Health, the Editorial Board of PLoS Medicine and of Health and Human Rights: An International Journal, and contributed to multiple books.
 She chairs the Rwanda Pediatric Society, is a member of the Global Task Force on Expanded Access to Cancer Care and Control in Developing Countries.